 The disability and life segment markets policies to employer groups and other professional associations through a network of brokers and consultants, while international health and life policy and supplemental benefit sales are conducted via independent distributors.
 Some supplemental products are marketed via direct telemarketing efforts.

 CIGNA has maintained a healthy balance between growth and cost-control efforts in recent years, leading to steady increases in revenues.
-In 2012 revenues rose 32% to $29 billion due to increased premiums and fees (driven by the HealthSpring acquisition and organic growth across all benefit segments), as well as sales growth in mail-order and other operations.
+In 2013 revenues rose 11% to $32.4 billion due to increased premiums and fees (driven by the acquisition of HealthSpring in 2012 and organic growth across all benefit segments), as well as sales growth in mail-order and other operations.
+Investment revenues, primarily related to real estate sales and gains on sales of fixed maturities, also helped boost revenues that year.

 CIGNA is also working to mitigate rising health care costs through means such as entering favorable reimbursement contracts with providers and enhancing operating and administrative efficiencies.
 Pending health care reform measures and CMS reimbursement cuts have also prompted CIGNA to exit some of its health plan market segments, while pursuing growth in areas it perceives to be more profitable under new laws.
-For instance, the company withdrew its small group (2 to 50 employees) offerings in certain states during 2011 and 2012.
+For instance, the company has recently withdrawn its small group (2 to 50 employees) offerings in certain states.

 Internationally, the company is working to expand its geographic footprint, especially in emerging markets.
-In 2012 CIGNA and India-based conglomerate TTK Group formed a joint venture (Cigna TTK) to sell health insurance products in India.
 In late 2012 the company formed a joint venture with Saudi Arabian Insurance Company, enhancing an existing partnership between the companies to establish health and wellness offerings in the Middle East.

 Mergers and Acquisitions